opendatacube/datacube-core/docs/ops/product.rst

 Product Definition
 ******************

-Product description document defines some of the metadata common to all the datasets belonging to the products.
-It also describes the measurements that product has and some of the properties of the measurements.
+A product definition document describes the measurements and common metadata for a collection of datasets.

 .. highlight:: language